Lackawanna, New York: The Lackawanna Six

-Our Lady of Victory Basilica had its 75th anniversary in 2001.
-The Catholic Church named Father Baker a "Servant of God" in 1987, the first step towards declaring him a saint.
-In 1999, Father Baker's remains were moved from Holy Cross Cemetery and re-interred inside the basilica.
-This was a recommended step for his canonization process.
-On January 14, 2011, Pope Benedict XVI approved a document of the Congregation for the Causes of Saints declaring Father Baker "Venerable."
-His cause for canonization, as an "apostle of charity," continues under review by Vatican officials.

 Geography

 The city has an area of 17.1 km2, of which 0.1 sqkm, or 0.75%, is water.
 Lackawanna sits on Lake Erie, although the Bethlehem Steel facility's remnants occupy the waterfront.
 Smokes Creek (named after Seneca Indian Chief Sayenqueraghta who was nicknamed "Old Smoke") runs through the city before it discharges into Lake Erie.

 Abbott Road is a major road that runs north–south through the city.
 Ridge Road is a main east–west road in the city.